osiota/osiota/README.md

 An *IoT application* can run across multiple hosts.
 Therefore it can consist of multiple software parts running on different hosts, together forming the IoT application.

-*osiota* can start JavaScript files or repositories starting with the string `osiota-app-`.
+*Osiota* can start JavaScript files or repositories starting with the string `osiota-app-`.
 It uses

   * the [osiota Application API](doc/API.md#application) as well as
   * the [osiota Node API](doc/API.md#node)